Famous lakes of New Zealand

 Tourists parasailing at Lake Toupa

 The lake provides spectacular videos of the hovering mountains and the nature of Tongariro Alpine Crossing.
-The Mine Bay Maori Carvings near Lake Taupo make up for an interesting cultural attraction.
+The Mine Bay Maori Carvings near Lake Taupo make for an interesting cultural attraction.

-There is a wide range of activities for visitors near the lake including sky diving, bungee jumping, water sports, and a geothermal hot pool.
+There is a wide range of activities for visitors near the lake, including skydiving, bungee jumping, water sports, and a geothermal hot pool.

 7. Lake Matheson